daphne-eu/daphne/doc/Codegen.md

 To test the generated code, there currently are two different approaches.

-Unittests can be found under `test/compiler/unittest/` and are part of the existing Catch2 test-suite with the its own tag, `TAG_CODEGEN`.
+Unit tests can be found under `test/compiler/unittest/` and are part of the existing Catch2 test-suite with the its own tag, `TAG_CODEGEN`.

 Additionally, there are tests that check the generated IR by running the